Edbbioeco/Calculating-coordinates-using-Azimuth-degrees-and-distances_with-R/README.md

 calculate coordinates, throught `geosphere::destPoint()` R function,
 where:

-- p: coordinate, on idrow - 1 and 1st and 2nd column;
+- p: coordinate, on idth row - 1 and 1st and 2nd column;

-- b: Azimuth degree, on idrowe - 1 and 3rd column;
+- b: Azimuth degree, on idth rowe - 1 and 3rd column;

-- d: distance: on idrow - 1 and 4th column.
+- d: distance: on idth row - 1 and 4th column.

 When a coordinate are calculated, longitude (`coordinate[1]`) and latitude (`coordinate[2]`) are aditioned to long and lat columns on its